 URDU (اُردُو) LANGUAGE CLASSES:

-Our Introductory Urdu language classes begin in Term 1 with a focus on learning the Nastaʿlīq (نستعلیق) script and basic conversation and vocabulary.
+Our Introductory Urdu language classes begin with a focus on learning the Nastaʿlīq (نستعلیق) script and basic conversation and vocabulary.
 Subsequent Terms reinforce both reading and writing, and focus on grammar, conversation and vocabulary.

-EarthDiverse currently offers the following Urdu language classes:
+EarthDiverse currently offers the following Urdu language classes on a rotating basis:

 - Urdu 102: Introductory Urdu – Term 2